Black Sox Scandal: Joe Jackson

 The extent of Jackson's part in the scheme remains controversial.
 He had a Series-leading .375 batting average—including the Series' only home run—threw out five baserunners and handled thirty chances in the outfield with no errors.
 In general, players perform worse in games their team loses, and Jackson batted worse in the five games that the White Sox lost, with a batting average of .286 in losing games.
 This was still an above-average batting average (the National and American Leagues hit a combined .263 in the 1919 season).
 Jackson hit .351 for the season, fourth-best in the major leagues (his .356 career batting average is the fourth-best in history, surpassed only by Ty Cobb, Oscar Charleston and Rogers Hornsby) – each an MLB batting average leader.
 Three of his six RBIs came in the losses, including the aforementioned home run, and a double in Game Eight when the Reds had a significant lead and the series was all but over.
 Still, in that game, a long foul ball was caught at the fence with runners on second and third, depriving Jackson of a chance to drive in the runners.

 One play in particular has been subjected to scrutiny.
 In the fifth inning of Game Four, with a Cincinnati player on second, Jackson fielded a single hit to left field and threw home, which was cut off by Cicotte.
 Gandil later admitted to yelling at Cicotte to intercept the throw.
 The run scored, and the Sox lost 2–0.
 Cicotte, whose guilt is undisputed, made two errors in that fifth inning alone.

 Years later, all the implicated players said that Jackson was never present at their meetings with the gamblers.
-Williams, Jackson's roommate, later said they only mentioned Jackson in hopes of giving them more credibility with the gamblers.
+Williams, Jackson's roommate, later said they mentioned Jackson only in hopes of giving them more credibility with the gamblers.